 During this investigation process, your attorney will likely retain the assistance of a medical expert, usually another healthcare provider of the same or similar specialty to the provider or providers whom you believe caused you harm.
-In Arizona, medical malpractice claimants are normally required to obtain an expert report that explains the factual basis for the claim and what acts or omissions by your medical providers violated the applicable standard of care.
+In Arizona, medical malpractice claimants are normally required to obtain an expert report that explains the factual basis for the claim and what acts or omissions by their medical providers violated the applicable standard of care.

 Once you have an expert report setting forth the basis for your medical malpractice claim, you will present your demand for compensation to the at-fault providers or healthcare facilities.
 This begins the settlement negotiations process, in which you and the other side will try to agree on an amount of compensation that you will accept in order to settle your claim without the need for litigation.

 However, if a fair settlement cannot be reached, you may eventually need to file a medical malpractice lawsuit.
 The litigation process begins with the filing of your complaint with the court.
 The other side — called the defendant — then files an answer in response to your allegations.
 After the pleadings are filed, both sides will engage in discovery, wherein they exchange evidence and information and take depositions of witnesses to try to narrow down the issues for trial.